![]() |

 How would you know if your sump pump has failed and you were in danger of being flooded?
 Unless you have an alarm, the answer is, when your basement is already flooded.
 A battery-powered alarm that automatically sounds off when the water reaches a level above the point where the pump(s) should normally turn on is essential.

-You don't have to be the one telling the horror stories of your sump pump failing.
 Get the right equipment the first time and have peace of mind that your basement will be dry all the time.
-For your free sump pump installation estimate, contact us!
+For your Free Estimate on an installation of a sump pump in Washington including Bremerton, Olympia, Silverdale, Bainbridge Island, Port Angeles, Centralia, Aberdeen, Port Orchard, Rochester, Poulsbo, Shelton, Belfair, Kingston, Port Townsend, Hoquiam, Chehalis, Gig Harbor, contact us!